Don’t have time to read the Guide now? We’ll email you a PDF copy.

 When you purchase equities – stock shares, you obtain an ownership interest in a company and therefore have the ability to share in its profits.
 When you spread bet on stock shares, you’re simply betting on whether the price of the stock will rise or fall.

-Since you don’t actually own any shares, you are not in a position to receive dividends that the company may issue.
+Since you don’t actually own any shares, you are not in a position to directly receive dividends that the company may issue or vote in AGMs.
 However, your spread betting provider, depending on when and how long you have a spread bet on a stock in place, may make an adjustment to your account to effectively replicate dividend payments.

 Through your spread betting provider, you can also spread bet on stocks traded on foreign exchanges.